curiousYi/ReactNotes/README.md

 ## Major To-Dos
 * Set-up Redux
-* Set-up CSS plugins for webpack + other features like code-splitting
+* Set-up CSS plugins for webpack + other features like code-splitting.
+Put Materialize in separate CSS file.
 * Hook up a database using Sequelize+Postgres
 * Add authentication
 * Use https